 Seeking shelter from a rainstorm underneath a Samoan person’s fale and letting them feed me a brownish, homemade coconut mixture from a bucket that may or may not have been used prior to store pig poop.

-Trading scrubbing toilets for free accommodation at a Tibetan Buddhist Monastery in this hills of Austria.
+Trading scrubbing toilets for free accommodation at a Tibetan Buddhist Center in this hills of Austria.

 Things got better when I went through a LOT of therapy (here’s my stance on mental health) to finally accept my REAL persona as Wander Woman.
 Now, I am sharing that journey with you not just for the sake of self ownership, but also in case you — just like me — are tired of fighting against the person you thought you should be and are choosing the tough path of becoming who you really, really are.

 So What's With the Super Hero Dealio??

 Great question!
 I may not be out to save the world -- let's be honest, thinking about how much need there is out there makes me feel depressed -- but I am out to spread joy.

 My super human skill is making people smile real big.

 Last year I started an acts of kindness video series called the Kind Effect where I do simple acts of good around the world to uplift humanity with feel good content.
 That includes telling strangers I love them in Mexico City, reuniting a military family in Seattle, and surprising a grieving stranger with flowers.
 How I wound up starting the Kind Effect is a long story, but basically I used to work in journalism and I noticed how all the hum-drum stories out there were making my friends frown.
 Life is just too short to frown when you can be fabulous instead, so I'm hoping to make the news circuit a happier place to hang out.

 Okay fine whatever, I also like having an excuse to wear a cape alright?